helgoboss/helgobox/doc/user-guide.md

 If it doesn't work and you have ruled out MIDI connection issues, here are some possible causes:

-1. **Your controller is not capable of feedback via generic MIDI messages.**
+1. **Your controller is not capable of feedback via MIDI messages.**
    - Some controllers _do_ support feedback, but not via MIDI.
-Or via MIDI but using some custom sys-ex protocol instead of generic MIDI messages.
+   - If they support feedback via OSC, you are lucky because ReaLearn supports that, too.
+This is discussed in another section.
-   - In this case, ReaLearn can't help you.
-Reverse engineering custom protocols is out of ReaLearn's scope.
+   - If it's another protocol, you are out of luck.
+Reverse engineering proprietary protocols is out of ReaLearn's scope.
    - Recommendation: Maybe you are able to find some bridge driver for your controller that is capable of translating generic MIDI messages to the proprietary protocol.
 Then it could work.
-   - Examples: Akai Advance keyboards, Native Instruments Kontrol keyboards, Arturia MiniLab
+   - Examples: Akai Advance keyboards, Native Instruments Kontrol keyboards
+2. **Your controller doesn't support feedback via generic MIDI messages but via MIDI SysEx.**
+   - In this case, MIDI feedback is probably still achievable because since version 2.6.0 ReaLearn also supports feedback via MIDI system-exclusive messages.
+However, it's not going to be straightforward.
+     Unless you find an existing controller preset for your controller, you'll have to read the MIDI specification of your controller (hopefully there is one) ... or you need to experiment a lot.
+   - Examples: Arturia MiniLab mkII (but we have a controller preset for this one!)
-2. **Your controller has multiple modes and currently is in the wrong one.**
+3. **Your controller has multiple modes and currently is in the wrong one.**
    - Some controllers, especially DAW controllers, are able to work with several protocols.
    - Recommendation: Consult your controller's manual and take the necessary steps to put it into something like a "generic MIDI" mode.
    - Example: Presonus Faderport
-3. **Your controller expects feedback via messages that are different from the control MIDI messages.**
+4. **Your controller expects feedback via messages that are different from the control MIDI messages.**
    - Usually, controllers with feedback support are kind of symmetric.
 Here's an example what I mean by that: Let's assume your motorized fader _emits_ CC 18 MIDI messages when you move it.
 That same motorized fader starts to move when it _receives_ CC 18 MIDI messages (messages of exactly